drabo/minikube/README.md

 minikube   Ready    master   1d    v1.14.3
 ```

-This shows the only node composing the cluster.
+This showed the only node composing the cluster.

 ```shell
 $ kubectl get all